• Skip to primary navigation

 • Eating berries frequently has been shown to increase both fat burn and insulin resistance in obese men.

 • Berries have a low Glycemic Index.
-This means, they don't increase sugar in the blood, making them perfect fruits to use in a weight loss diet.
+This means they don't raise blood sugar levels, making them ideal fruits to use in a weight-loss diet.

 pan-roasted butternut squash

 Butternut squash is a source of dietary fiber, healthy calories, minerals, and other nutrients.
-The number of calories may vary from one butternut to another depending on the weight.
+The calorie count may vary from one butternut to another, depending on the weight.

-Being low in fat and calories, butternut is a great option for weight loss.
-Butternut is a good source of potassium and calcium.
+Being low in fat and calories, butternut squash is a great option for weight loss is a good source of potassium and calcium.

 • Calories 47